Teachinghearts |

 (Acts 7: 38, 51, 53)

-- This Plan Must be Enforced.
+- This Plan Must Be Enforced.
 God approved of this plan and allowed it.
 Therefore, it had the same authority as if it came from Him.

 For if the word spoken through angels proved unalterable,